zMattew/boarder/README.md

 - The api is not implemented but required to sync the db schema.
 In the future should have the functionality exposed.
 - The prompt and review of component doesn't show any progress.
 - The ui has a cache handler but there isn't fine-graded.
+- Components top bar can't refetch if component is errored and must be performed a full page reload.
 - Can't login with third party or email if was already registered with other provider
 - Current provider supported are Google and Github